Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

    $concordium-client baker update-restake True --sender bakerAccount

-Changes to the restake flag will take effect immediately; however, the changes start affecting baking and finalizing power in the epoch after next.
+Changes to the restake flag will take effect immediately; however, the changes start affecting baking and finalizing power in the next :ref:`pay day<glossary-pay-day>`.
+If the change is made in the last epoch before pay day, then the change will not occur until the following pay day.
 The current value of the switch can be seen in the account information which you can query using ``concordium-client``:

 .. code-block:: console